archo5/dato-format/README.md

 # DATO: Directly Accessing a Tree of Objects
 An immediately traversable binary file format for encoding extensible data

+License: public domain or MIT (see LICENSE for details).

 ## Why this format?

 Most file formats exist in one of two categories: